 Like most people, David Beckham has never had a perfectly straight hairline.
 In fact, photos of him in his early days at Manchester United show him with a distinctive widow’s peak:

 A widow’s peak is a natural hairline that affects almost half of men .
-Unlike a receding hairline or M-shaped hairline, it’s not always a sign of male pattern baldness — so a hair transplant for a widow’s peak isn’t always the right choice.
+Unlike a receding hairline or M-shaped hairline, it’s not always a sign of male pattern baldness.
+Therefore a hair transplant for a widow’s peak isn’t always the right choice.

-But even style icons aren’t immune to androgenetic alopecia (the fancy name for male pattern balding).
-And around the time David Beckham moved from Real Madrid to LA Galaxy, his hairline took a slight turn for the worse:
+Unfortunately, even style icons aren’t immune to androgenetic alopecia (the fancy name for male pattern baldness).
+Around the time David Beckham moved from Real Madrid to LA Galaxy, his hairline took a slight turn for the worse:

 Though his frontal hairline is still straight, the hair at his temples is receding.
 His hair loss has progressed along the Norwood Scale by this point, approaching stage 3 of the scale.
-This is usually the stage that men begin to consider hair loss treatment:
+This is usually the stage that many begin to consider hair loss treatments for men:

 David Beckham was used to being in the limelight by the time he joined LA Galaxy.
 But perhaps moving to Los Angeles — a city notorious for its focus on appearances — caused him to turn to hair restoration therapy to address his receding hairline.

-“David Beckham is probably on some medical therapy by this time,” says Dr Michael May, the Wimpole Clinic’s principal hair transplant surgeon.
+“David Beckham is probably on some medical therapy by this time,” says Dr. Michael May, the Wimpole Clinic’s principal hair transplant surgeon.
 “He’s likely on a combination of Minoxidil and Finasteride treatment.
-He could also be using other non-surgical hair restoration treatments, like PRP or laser light therapy.”
+He could also be using other non-surgical hair restoration treatments, like PRP or laser therapy for hair loss.”

 Following his retirement, David Beckham’s hair thinning became a lot more obvious.
 Media speculation suggests he had a hair transplant around this time — though there’s little evidence to confirm this .

-But his hairline has definitely receded further.
-Dr May notes, “When you compare David’s hair from the profile view, you can see the recession in his hairline clearly.
+However, his hairline has definitely receded further.
+Dr. May notes, “When you compare David’s hair from the profile view, you can see the recession in his hairline clearly.
 The birthmark on his right temple, which was once hidden, is now clearly visible beyond his hair.”

 While the David Beckham hair transplant rumours are unsubstantiated, there’s definitely some kind of camouflage afoot here.
 It’s likely he’s using hair fibres to create the illusion of fullness, as well as choosing a hairstyle that hides thinning hair.

 In recent years, David’s hair has chopped and changed so many times it’s hard to keep track.
-But a photo taken in 2020 displays the full extent of his thinning hair:
+However, a photo taken in 2020 displays the full extent of his hair loss:

 This thinning definitely didn’t happen overnight.
-And David’s hair always looks thick and full at events where he’s sure to get papped — it’s only in candid shots that his thinning is more noticeable.
+David’s hair always looks thick and full at events where he’s sure to get papped — it’s only in candid shots that his hair loss is more noticeable.

-So has he had surgery to top up his hair, or is it just a case of clever camouflage?
+So has he had hair transplant surgery to top up his hair, or is it just a case of clever camouflage?